The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 Calcium-To-Phosphorus Imbalance

 An improper calcium-to-phosphorus (Ca:P) ratio in home-prepared or raw diets can cause serious skeletal and metabolic problems in dogs.
 You’ll see calcium imbalance or phosphorus imbalance manifest as growth plate abnormalities, osteopenia, fractures, or secondary hyperparathyroidism when ratios deviate from the recommended 1:1 to 2:1 range.
 Clinical data show immature dogs are especially vulnerable; adults may develop chronic bone and renal sequelae.
 You should measure and balance dietary sources—bone meal, muscle meat, organs, and supplements—rather than guessing.
 Work with a veterinary nutritionist to calculate an evidence-based formulation and confirm adequacy via periodic biochemical and radiographic monitoring.
-As a caregiver within a community of informed owners, you’ll reduce risk by using validated recipes and professional oversight.
+As a caregiver within a community of informed owners, you’ll reduce risk validated recipes and professional oversight.

 Missing Essential Vitamins